Bogdan-Branzaniuc/Tundorul/README.md

 ### Home Page
 * ### Welcome section
 ![welcome-section image](https://res.cloudinary.com/dgzv7gan8/image/upload/v1685363582/home-welcome_sphhjg.png)
-* A welcome message and an Iframe that is linked to Tundorul's live on Twitch showing Offline while there's no live stream
+* A welcome message an an Iframe that is linked to Tundorul's live on Twitch showing Offline while there's no live stream
 * ### Schedule section
 ![schedule-section image](https://res.cloudinary.com/dgzv7gan8/image/upload/v1685363521/home-schedule_yaaemt.png)
 * This schedule is retrieved from Twitch and stored in an .ics file which then is rendered in html
 * there is a JS file that builds the countdown timer and updates the clock every second